Project Conversations To and From Slack

 - When successful, you should now see a Slack Channel matching the Project Number.
 Clicking on this link will take you to the Slack app and open this Channel.

-- Additionally there is an option to Add Myself to Channel.
-Anyone with Slack User Name populated in their employee record can click on this.
-You can also mass add users from the Projects Team.
+- Additionally, there is an option to Add Myself to Channel.
+Anyone with a Slack User Name populated in their employee record can click on this.
+You can also mass-add users from the Projects Team.

 From the Projects Team, you should see a Slack icon with the hover-over text that reads "Add entire team to Slack Channel".

-- Click on Team form the Projects Dashboard, under Setup.
+- Click on Team from the Projects Dashboard, under Setup.

 - In Slack, users will be notified of the new Slack Channel.